Skip to main content

 By the end of this chapter, you will be able to:

-• Explain the five stages of PRIMM and why they are sequenced in that order
+• Name the five stages of PRIMM and explain why they start with reading, not writing

 • Walk through a complete PRIMM-AI+ lesson cycle with a real Python program